NCIEVS/evsrestapi-client-SDK/README.md

 - Get all term types
 - Get all synonym sources
 - Get all synonym types
-- Get synonym sources by code
+- Get synonym types by code
-- Get all definition sources
+- Get all definition types
-- Get definition sources by code
+- Get definition types by code
 - Find root concepts
 - Get paths to/from root from a code
 - Get paths to an ancestor from a code